Rhydon1337/windows-kernel-debugging/README.md

 9. Run in windbg: .reload /f (in order to load the kernel symbols)
 10. Ensure that all the symbols are loaded using: lm

-Now you got a kernel debugging session.
+Now you got a kernel debugging session, don't forget to take a snapshot.

 DONE!!!